Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/Quote-Newspaper.md

 Other edits you might want to make
 - Line 13 to change the title of the paper from The Streamer Times to your choice
 - Line 26 to change the caption under the webcam screenshot
+- Line 30 Has some text about Vault-Tec Love Swings.
+I have toned it down a bit but some might consider it too lewd for their channel.
+No foul language or descriptions, just vague wording around an adult topic.

 # Import Code
 ```text